2021 information for papers will be published in early September.

-- Identify the sources of financial data (in particular, CRSP and Compustat) and know how to use them to construct corresponding investment factors (market beta, firm value, book-to-market ratio, etc.).
+- Identify the sources of financial data (in particular, CRSP and Compustat via WRDS)

-- Demonstrate the knowledge on investment analysis such as one-way and two-way portfolio sorting and Fama-Macbeth regression analysis
+- Demonstrate the knowledge on cross-sectional analysis, such as portfolio analysis and Fama-Macbeth regression analysis

-- Demonstrate the ability to report, interpret and present the results obtained from an investment and/or econometric analysis.
+- Acquire the ability to report, interpret and present the results